-The Nomination and Remuneration Committee makes a proposal to the Board of Directors concerning the amount of the total annual envelope allocated to the Board of Directors for remuneration of its members, which will be submitted to the General Meeting for approval, and the distribution of such envelope and the individual amounts thereof to be paid to the members of the Board of Directors, taking account in particular of their effective participation on the Board of Directors and Committees, the liabilities they take on and the time they must devote to their duties.
+The Appointment and Remuneration Committee makes a proposal to the Board of Directors concerning the amount of the total annual envelope allocated to the Board of Directors for remuneration of its members, which will be submitted to the General Meeting for approval, and the distribution of such envelope and the individual amounts thereof to be paid to the members of the Board of Directors, taking account in particular of their effective participation to the works and decisions of the Board of Directors and Committees, the liabilities they take on and the time they must devote to their duties.

-The Nomination and Remuneration Committee also makes a proposal concerning the remuneration awarded to the Chairman of the Company's Board of Directors.
+The Appointment and Remuneration Committee also makes a proposal concerning the remuneration awarded to the Chairman.